puresight/puresight.github.io/tech/reactjs.md

 tags:
 - framework
 subject: javascript
-description: "Declare how your app should look at any given point in time, and React manages UI updates when data changes.
-React enables building reusable components."
+description: "Declare how your app should look at any given point in time, and React manages UI updates when data changes."
 image:
   alt: "ReactJS"
   caption: ""